Fentanyl Facts

 Fentanyl is much cheaper to make than other opioids.
 It is also easier to smuggle because small amounts are very powerful.
 It is a lot easier to smuggle in a baggie of Fentanyl powder than kilogram bricks of other drugs for the same profit margin.
 It is highly addictive, making individuals need more to chase their first high.

 Talk with your kids about Fentanyl.
 Address any underlying concerns that may lead to your child to take Fentanyl intentionally or unintentionally.
 Be aware of what your child is doing on their phone.
-Pills and other drugs are now often purchased online or through social media.
+Non-prescription pills and other drugs are now often purchased online or through social media.

 Xylazine is being found in the fentanyl supply in the Lehigh Valley.